casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 * `nextinterfaces/countries-app` is an app for viewing countries of the world on tablets.
 This is `User software` and not `Embedded software` because when it runs on a tablet, it does not run on the bare hardware.
 (Tablets are more akin to portable computers than embedded hardware systems, and generally, the only thing that qualifies as embedded software in the case of tablets is something like replacement firmware.)

+* `beercanlah/ardumashtun` is software to be loaded onto an Arduino board, to control a beer brewing aparatus.
+It is `Embedded software`.

 * `jws85/Vintage` is a set of keymaps for the Sublime Text editor to emulate `vi`.
 Should it be tagged with `hardware user interface`?
 This almost seems like a yes, except that this software largely does not itself interact with the hardware: it's a set of configuration commands for a program that does.
 (Admittedly a thin distinction.
 Possibly worth revisiting.)